Chloe-Zhouqing/Hash-functions-based-on-quantum-walks/README.md

-# Hash-functions-based-on-quantum-walks
+# Hash-functions-based-on-quantum-walks-with-memory
-The matlab codes for hash functions based on quantum walks (including necessary materials and steps to setup the runing environment).
+The matlab code for hash functions based on quantum walks with one- and two-step memory.